Integra-7 Ultra-yacht 🧻🧻🧻🧻

 ZEN-core

-Now Roland would much prefer you to be using Zenology alongside one of their recent toys – the MC-707, Jupiter X or a Fantom.
+Of course this kind of multi-engine set up is now more familiar as Zen-Core.
+Roland would much prefer you to be using Zenology alongside one of their recent toys – the MC-707, Jupiter X or a Fantom.
 Are you better off?
 I have a patch on the XV-5080 which combines a couple of ‘OB saw’ waves, an orchestral ‘Triangle’ and ‘Asian Gong 2’ located on the physical expansion cards.
 Zenology doesn’t include these waveforms unless bought as Wave Expansions.
-If you have Roland Cloud, you will find the software XV-5080 also lacks the expansions.
-The separate World SRX instrument has the gong, but not the other waves.
+The software XV-5080 also lacks the expansions.
+The separate World SRX virtual instrument has the gong, but not the other waves.
 And so on.
+So Zen-Core

 Yes yes but what about art?